sadighian/crypto-rl/README.md

 ## 4. Design Pattern
 ### 4.1 Architecture
-- Both exchanges run on the same process
+- Each crypto pair (e.g., Bitcoin-USD) run on its own `Process`
-  - Each crypto pair processes ticks on its own thread
+  - Each exchange data feed is processed in its own `Thread` within the parent crypto pair `Process`
 - _N_ times a second, a snapshot of the limit order book is taken, and persisted to a MongoDB